 Suicide can be the tragic result of untreated depression.
 Thus, treatment for depression is a vital factor in teenage suicide prevention.
 With suicidal depression, different forms of individual therapy contribute toward sustainable healing.
 Furthermore, such treatment is also essential for suicide attempt survivors.

 “We are grateful for all that TWLOHA does to raise awareness, promote prevention, and erase the stigma of suicide.
-Remaining idle is not an option when so many are struggling with thoughts of self-harm and hopelessness amplified by the pandemic.
+Remaining idle is not an option when so many are struggling with thoughts of self-harm and hopelessness.
 Newport is proud to play a part in helping people access much-needed treatment so that they can see the importance of living another day.”

 Joe Procopio, CEO, Newport Healthcare

-For a suicidal teenager, treatment should include a variety of clinical and experiential modalities to address the multiple factors that leave teens vulnerable to suicidal thoughts and attempts.
-The following evidence-based modalities help prevent depression and suicide in teens.
+For a suicidal child or teenager, treatment should include a variety of clinical and experiential modalities to address the multiple factors that leave teens vulnerable to suicidal thoughts and attempts.
+At Newport Academy, we use the following evidence-based modalities help prevent depression and suicide in teens.
+And our approach works.
+Our outcomes research shows that after just a few weeks of treatment, patients’ suicide risk is significantly reduced.

 Attachment-Based Family Therapy (ABFT) is specifically designed to address depression and the risk of teen suicide, by repairing ruptured relationships between parents and teens.
 As a result, young people feel safe enough to turn to their parents for support when they are experiencing suicidal thoughts.